Smokyish/tl-docs/docs/guides/tl_app_user_guide.md

 <center><a href="https://trustlines.app/" target="_blank"><img class="app_guide_headerimg" src="../../assets/images/app_user_guide/tl_app_header.png"></a>

 <p class="app_guide_dl">You can get the Trustlines App for Android and iOS from <a href="https://trustlines.app/" target="_blank">https://trustlines.app</a></p></center>

+#### Note to iOS users upgrading from a previous version

+_Note: If you had the beta version Trustlines App installed on an iOS device with TestFlight, you will need to reinstall the production version.
+First of all, remember to [securely backup your passphrase](#securing-access-to-your-account), uninstall the beta version and install the production version._

 ## Introduction